Sulis Minerva Day

 Arrival and registration will open at 9:15am.
 Tea and coffee will be served.

-9:55am – Keynote lecture: Louise Kingham OBE FEI (Chief Executive of Energy Institute)
+9:55am – Keynote lecture: Louise Kingham OBE FEI – Rising to our global energy challenges

 - Dawn Bonfield MBE (Director, Towards Vision)

 - Simon Cooper (Managing Director, Global Technology Head of Engineering and Architecture & EMEA CIO, J.P.
 Morgan)